LevinHornischer/levinhornischer.github.io/_posts/2024-05-31-no_free_lunch.md

 ## Conclusion

-Sorry, this post got rather long.
-But let's quickly recap what we've seen.
+So there are many directions to explore next, but, for now, let's quickly recap what we've seen.

 We introduced statistical learning theory as the classic theory of machine learning, and we stated the No-Free-Lunch theorem saying that a universal learner cannot exist.
 Then we introduced sheaf-theoretic contextuality, aiming to apply it to statistical learning theory.

 We defined the learner presheaf and provided a locally consistent family of sections/learners that cannot be globally consistent.
 This makes precise the starting idea of rethinking the No-Free-Lunch theorem: That we can have learners on the different parts of the input space that cannot be glued to a learner on the whole input space.
-We ended with some natural questions of where to go from here.